 Brazil knocks many countries out of the park in terms of its natural appeal.
 Endless beaches, remote valleys, iconic cities and emerald rainforests are just the tip of the iceberg in terms of Brazil’s major points of interest.
 Allow your awe to be struck by exuberant festas, eloquent cultural relics of the colonial era and by the Brazilians themselves.
 Your hosts are generally as open and fun loving as you’d expect.
 The natural diversity on display in Brazil is hard to beat too.
 There are a total of five ecosystems present, which translates to a huge variety of species scuttling, prowling, gliding and fluttering about in the many untouched corners of this vast nation.
 Mix up all the incredible things to do and places to visit in Brazil and the end product is a truly thrilling Brazilian holiday.

-Our trusted local partners in Brazil
+Our trusted local experts in Brazil

 - We handpick only the very best local travel companies